What is a cognitive-communication disorder?

 - Keeping written reminders of important information e.g. writing key names and dates in a diary

-- Use simpler language, as this can be easier to understand
+- Use simple language, as this can be easier to understand

 - Repeat key words or phrases to help the person to understand more